Pupil Premium Strategy Statement

 How much is the Pupil Premium?

-For the 2017-18 academic year, the premium will be worth £935 per student.
-This premium is allocated for each student who is in receipt of Free School Meals (FSM), students in care, students whose parents are/have been in the armed forces, looked after students and any students who have been in receipt of FSM in the past six years (known as Ever6).
+For the 2018-19 academic year, the premium will be worth £935 per student.
+This premium is allocated for each student who is in receipt of Free School Meals (FSM) or who have been in receipt of FSM in the past six years (known as Ever6).
+Students in care, or adopted from local authority care will attract a premium of £2300, whereas students whose parents are/have been in the armed forces will attract a premium of £300.

 How many students at Countesthorpe Leysland Community College are eligible for the Pupil Premium?